antononcube/Raku-LLM-Functions/README.md

 llm-vision-synthesize('Describe the image.', $url);
 ```
 ```
 # The image is a bar chart titled "Cyber Week Spending Set to Hit New Highs in 2023."
-It shows estimated online spending on Thanksgiving weekend in the United States from 2019 to 2023.
-The data is divided into three categories: Thanksgiving Day, Black Friday, and Cyber Monday.
-Each year is represented by a different color: 2019 (light blue), 2020 (medium blue), 2021 (dark blue), 2022 (navy blue), and 2023 (yellow, marked as a forecast).
+It shows estimated online spending in the United States during Thanksgiving weekend for the years 2019 to 2023.
 #
-# - **Thanksgiving Day**: Spending increases steadily each year, with 2023 projected to be the highest.
+# - **Thanksgiving Day**: Spending increases each year, with 2023 forecasted to be the highest.
-# - **Black Friday**: Spending remains relatively stable from 2020 to 2022, with a slight increase forecasted for 2023.
+# - **Black Friday**: Spending remains relatively stable from 2019 to 2022, with a slight increase in 2023.
-# - **Cyber Monday**: Shows the highest spending overall, with a significant increase projected for 2023.
+# - **Cyber Monday**: Spending consistently rises each year, with 2023 projected to reach the highest level.
 #
-# The source of the data is Adobe Analytics, and the chart is created by Statista.
+# The chart uses different shades of blue for 2019 to 2022 and yellow for the 2023 forecast.
+The source is Adobe Analytics.
 ```